TobiasMende/TeXtended/README.md

 cd TeXtended
 ```

-You need [cocoapods](http://cocoapods.org) in order to install dependencies.
+You need [cocoapods](http://cocoapods.org) in order to install the dependencies.
 ```bash
 pod install
 ```